clementchadebec/benchmark_VAE/README.md

 ## Launching data generation

-To launch the data generation process from a trained model, you only need to build you sampler and retrieve your Several samplers are available for each models please check [here](#available-samplers) to see which ones apply to your vae.
-To generate, run the following.
+To launch the data generation process from a trained model, you only need to build your sampler.
+For instance, to generate new data with your sampler, run the following.

 ```python
 >>> from pythae.models import VAE